 Strollers and Wheelchairs

 Single strollers, double-seat strollers, manual wheelchairs and electric wheelchairs are available inside Ghost Town next to the Geode Shop.
-Rentals are on a first-come, first served basis for a minimal daily charge, plus deposit.
-Electric wheelchairs are not available during Knott's Scary Farm.
-Quantities are limited so rentals do sell out.
-A limited amount of electric wheelchairs can be reserved.
-Reservations can be made up to 3 months in advance.
-For reservations and questions please contact (714) 220-5495. *Wheelchair rentals are not available for Soak City Waterpark.
+Rentals can be made online or at the park, if still available.
+Electric wheelchairs during Knott's Scary Farm are only available at the park and in a very limited number.
+Quantities for all products are limited and do sell out often.
+Reservations can be made here. *Wheelchair rentals are not available for Soak City Waterpark.

 Service animals are welcome at Knott’s Berry Farm.
 A service animal is defined as a dog or miniature pony that has been individually trained to perform tasks for a person with disabilities.
 We may ask you what task your service animal performs for you.
 Service animals must be controlled with a “restraining device” at all times while on our property.
 There is a limit of one service animal per guest.
 Due to the nature of most rides, service animals must remain with a non-riding member of your party.
 We are not permitted to take control of your service animal.
 Service animals are not permitted in water attractions, wet decks, wading pools, or lazy rivers.
 A relief area is located in the Boardwalk area next to the Wheeler Dealer Bumper Cars.
 Please stop by the Information Center located at the Front Gate for more information.